5 Efficient Ways Of Cross-Selling In Your Hotel

 For example, cooperate with a local taxi company to offer your guests discounted rates.
 For guests travelling by car, parking spaces have become a rare commodity in cities.
 If you don’t own any parking space yourself, negotiate with car park owners for special prices or to include a voucher or discount code for your restaurant on each parking ticket.

-How to implement pre-stay questionnaires to boost cross-selling
+How to pre-stay surveys boost your cross-selling conversion rate

-You’ve heard us mention pre-stay questionnaires a few times in this article, but how do you actually introduce them?
-Having the right software on your side is key.
-A Voice of the Customer platform that includes surveys will not only automate the sending of the questionnaire but also gather all your responses in one place.
-This helps avoid creating additional work and makes sure you can respond to requests in an efficient and timely way.
+To introduce a pre-stay survey without creating a load of additional work, having the right software on your side is key.
+A Voice of the Customer platform that includes surveys will not only automatically send your questionnaire at just the right time, but also gather all your responses in one place.
+This helps avoid creating extra tasks and makes sure you can respond to requests in an efficient and timely way.

 By gathering just a few basic details about your guests before they arrive, you can then personalise your cross-selling efforts with the most relevant offers for them.
 You can also provide them with all the essential information that will improve their stay and boost guest satisfaction.